awslabs/aws-sdk-swift/reference/0.x/AWSServiceCatalog/ServiceCatalogClientProtocol.md

 func deleteServiceAction(input: DeleteServiceActionInput, completion: @escaping (ClientRuntime.SdkResult<DeleteServiceActionOutputResponse, DeleteServiceActionOutputError>) -> Void)
 ```

-### deleteTagOption(input:​completion:​)
+### deleteTagOption(input:completion:)

 Deletes the specified TagOption.
 You cannot delete a TagOption if it is associated with a product or portfolio.

 ``` swift
 func deleteTagOption(input: DeleteTagOptionInput, completion: @escaping (ClientRuntime.SdkResult<DeleteTagOptionOutputResponse, DeleteTagOptionOutputError>) -> Void)
 ```

-### describeConstraint(input:​completion:​)
+### describeConstraint(input:completion:)

 Gets information about the specified constraint.